 This shade originated from the madder plant in Egypt and was later on called alizarin crimson.
 It is a dark, transparent, cool red with a slight tendency towards blue/purple.
 Add to other reds to darken or deepen them.
 Good for transparent glazing or washes as it will add depth without obscuring any details.

 ZenART Supplies Essential Palette includes Cadmium red hue and Alizarin Crimson.

 This 20th-century discovery is an intense, transparent hue of red that leans towards the warm side.
-It goes from mid to deep color.
-Naphthol reds are used in producing color plastics, automotive finishes, and architectural paints.
-It is also used in making pencils, crayons, printing inks, and inexpensive artists oil paints and watercolors.
+It goes from mid to deep colour.
+Naphthol reds are used in producing colour plastics, automotive finishes, and architectural paints.
+It is also used in making pencils, crayons, printing inks, and artists oil paints and watercolours.
 When mixed with Zinc White, Naphthol Red can appear almost fluorescent.

 ZenART Supplies Portrait palette includes Vermillion and Naphthol Red.

-This certainly unique shade of red was derived from the color ruby — a color of the cut and polished gemstone called ruby.
+This certainly unique shade of red was derived from the colour ruby – the colour of the cut and polished gemstone called ruby.
 It comes in shades of red or pink.
-You can use this pigment to color certain areas of your work that needs little to full blush tones rather than an overpowering red.
+You can use this pigment to colour certain areas of your work that needs little to full blush tones rather than an overpowering red.

 ZenART Supplies Impressionist Palette includes rubine red (on the right top).

 By this point, we are now beginning to understand where red came from and what its implications and symbolism are.
 We must also consider its mood colour meaning that may affect our work later on.
 Diving further into it, we can ask ourselves: what does the colour red mean?
 What does the colour red provoke?